dafenner/CrowdQCplus/README.md

 Make sure to have these installed before running CrowdQC+.

 When installing "rgdal" package on a Linux system, you might run into issues.
-Run `sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev` first and then try again to install rgdal from R with `install.packages("rgdal")`.
+Try running `sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev` first and then again installing rgdal from R with `install.packages("rgdal")`.
+For 'older' Linux versions this could also work: `install.packages('rgdal', configure.args = c(rgdal = "--with-proj_api=proj_api.h"))`

 ## Reference
 Please reference the following paper when using CrowdQC+: